taocpp/PEGTL/doc/Parser-Reference.md

 The `Rule` class *has* to be provided in order to have something to match against while parsing, some `Action<>` *usually* has to be provided (to actually *do* something while parsing, rather than only checking adherence of the input data to the grammar), whereas for `Control<>`, at least initially, the provided default will often be sufficient.

 Nested parsing runs are typically performed when a file "includes" another file in the middle of being parsed.
-In order to allow for error messages of the form "error in file F1 line L1 included from file F2 line L2..." the exception class `pegtl::parse_error` contains a whole vector of `pegtl::position_info` objects, and using the nested parsing functions gives the PEGTL the information it needs to correctly fill that vector.
+In order to allow for error messages of the form "error in file F1 line L1 included from file F2 line L2..." the exception class `tao::pegtl::parse_error` contains a whole vector of `tao::pegtl::position_info` objects, and using the nested parsing functions gives the PEGTL the information it needs to correctly fill that vector.

 ## Contents